 No, by all means keep an eye on developments in the national primary housing market, but don’t think the findings necessarily apply to areas like Marbella too.
 In many cases they don’t, and while there are naturally linkages between the primary and secondary housing sectors, the Marbella real estate market in particular is one that is highly internationalised and more dependent upon the economies of Northern Europe than that of Spain itself.
 And with buyers coming from more different countries and regions than ever, it means its economic base is increasingly diversified, mature and stable too.

-This one of a kind penthouse has incredible views of the Royal Las Brisas golf course, located in the heart of the golf valley only a short drive from Puerto Banus and all amenities in a much sought ...
+This one of a kind amazing penthouse is located in the heart of the golf valley only a few minutes from this convenient location one finds Puerto Banus and all the essential shopping services and a ...